turbot/steampipe-plugin-aws/docs/tables/aws_elasticache_redis_metric_new_connections_hourly.md

 # Table: aws_elasticache_redis_metric_new_connections_hourly

-Amazon CloudWatch Metrics provide data about the performance of your systems.The `aws_elasticache_redis_metric_new_connections_hourly` table provides metric statistics at 1 hour intervals for the most recent 60 days.
+Amazon CloudWatch Metrics provide data about the performance of your systems.
+The `aws_elasticache_redis_metric_new_connections_hourly` table provides metric statistics at 1 hour intervals for the most recent 60 days.

 ## Examples